 Prepare for CUTE!

-Darya is having a very hard time of it physically, so she’s going to be retired soon too.
+Darya had a very hard time physically with the whole Queening thing, and isn’t recovering as well as she should, so she’s going to be retired this week.
+She was a very devoted mother, but didn’t give herself nearly enough time away from the babies to recharge.
 This ends my mink line.
 I’m going to miss them – minks are a lot of fun.
-However, she didn’t give us a breeding-worthy girl to continue her line, and there’s no way we’re going to try again.
-Darya is sweet and affectionate, and gets along with everybody.
+Darya is very sweet and affectionate, and gets along with almost everybody.

 If we can’t provide what you want in a cat or kitten, we are definitely happy to make recommendations with other quality breeders with sound practices and high ethics, who may be a better match.
 Just ask, or visit our Important Links page and look at Friends of Rhapsody.